kpumuk/meta-tags/README.md

 @page_keywords = "Site, Login, Members"
 ```

-Also you could use `set_meta_tags` method to define all meta tags simultaneously:
+Also, you could use the `set_meta_tags` method to define all meta tags simultaneously:

 ```ruby
 set_meta_tags(